The Right Thing To Do

 |Major Gen. Herman "Henning" von Tresckow|

 When the final July 1944 bomb plot failed, Tresckow knew it was all over.
-The Nazis finally were on to his organization in a big way, and he could count on someone betraying him.
+Hitler finally was on to his organization in a big way, and he could count on someone betraying him eventually.
 While serving with his unit in occupied Poland, Tresckow committed suicide by exploding a hand grenade under his chin.
 He gave up everything to try and do the right thing, and German soldier, Jew or Gypsy, that's all anyone can do.
 There were others like him who also were good at planning things out and organizing assassination attempts, but they all needed someone willing to get his hands dirty like von Stauffenberg and actually do the deed.
 You do need both - planners/organizers, and effective executioners.
 Tresckow did his best, despite his failure.